How to See the Sunrise at Borobudur from Yogyakarta

 Sunrise at Borobudur

-At 4:30am, the hotel guide handed us each a flashlight and a yellow sarong to wear (the men and the women, regardless of whether you had long pants on or not – everyone who enters the temple has to wear one) and then led us a few at a time through the hotel grounds to the temple entrance gate.
+At 4:30am, the hotel guide hands us each a flashlight and a yellow sarong to wear (the men and the women, regardless of whether you have long pants on or not).
+Everyone who enters the temple has to wear a sarong.

-Along with Angkor Wat in Cambodia and Bagan in Myanmar, Java’s Borobudur is considered one of Asia’s “Big Three” temple experiences.
 Built by the rulers of the Sailendra dynasty somewhere between AD 750 and AD 850 it must have taken a huge workforce to complete.
-It’s believed that the name Borobudur is derived from Sanskrit words meaning “Buddhist Monastery on the Hill.”
+It’s believed that the name Borobudur is derived from Sanskrit words meaning “Buddhist Monastery on the Hill.

 Borobudur was abandoned for many years before the Dutch began to tackle restoration in the early 20th century.
 In 1973, a massive Unesco-sponsored restoration project began and in 1991 Borobudur was finally declared a World Heritage Site.

-I had a flashlight (so I was one step ahead of my Angkor Wat experience) but again I had no idea exactly where to go.
-It was pitch black outside and my tiny little flashlight beam mostly just kept me from killing myself by tripping over a stone; it provided little in the way of navigational advice.
+I have a flashlight (so I’m one step ahead of my Angkor Wat experience) but again I have no idea exactly where to go.
+It’s pitch black outside and my tiny little flashlight beam mostly just keeps me from killing myself by tripping over a stone.

 Hmmm, where could they be?

-Eventually, I deduced that it might be a good idea to start climbing the giant stone steps up the temple and sure enough, I was rewarded with the stone bells at the very top…yay me!
-If you could put “middle of the night blind temple navigation” as a skill on a resume I would definitely be qualified to list it.
+Eventually, I deduce that it might be a good idea to start climbing the giant stone steps up the temple.
+Sure enough, I am rewarded with the stone bells at the very top…yay me!

 Sunrise at Borobudur Java Indonesia